CPS Tier System

 - percentage of households in which English is not the first language

 - achievement scores from neighborhood schools

 Census tracts classified as tier 1 are considered the most economically disadvantaged, whereas census tracts classified as tier 4 are considered the most economically advantaged.
 Approximately 25% of school age children live in each tier.

-Ultimately, a student living in tier 1 will be accepted into a selective enrollment school with a lower score than a student living in tier 4.
-For example, the median scores (out of a possible 900 points) for students accepted into Walter Payton for the 2018-19 school year are listed below:
+Ultimately, a student living in tier 1 will be accepted into a Selective Enrollment High School with a lower score than a student living in tier 4.
+To illustrate, the median scores (out of a possible 900 points) for Payton for the 2018-19 selection process are listed below:

 - Rank – 899.69

 How do I know what tier I live in?

 Visit this interactive map to determine your tier by following the instructions provided.